Diisopropylamine: Reactions and use

-The main commercial applications of diisopropylamine is as a precursor to two herbicides, diallate and triallate, as well as certain sulfenamides used in the vulcanization of rubber.
+The main commercial applications of diisopropylamine is as a precursor to the herbicide, diallate and triallate as well as certain sulfenamides used in the vulcanization of rubber.

-It is also used to prepare N,N-Diisopropylethylamine (Hünig's base) by alkylation with diethyl sulfate.
+It is also used to prepare N,N-diisopropylethylamine (Hünig's base) by alkylation with diethyl sulfate.

 The bromide salt of diisopropylamine, diisopropylammonium bromide, is a room-temperature organic ferroelectric material.

 Preparation

 Diisopropylamine, which is commercially available, may be prepared by the reductive amination of acetone with ammonia using a modified copper oxide, generally copper chromite, as a catalyst:

 Diisopropylamine can be dried by distillation from potassium hydroxide (KOH) or drying over sodium wire.

 Toxicity

-Causes burns by all exposure routes.
-Inhalation of high vapor concentrations may cause symptoms like headache, dizziness, tiredness, nausea and vomiting.
+Diisopropylamine causes burns by all exposure routes.
+Inhalation of high concentrations of its vapor may cause symptoms like headache, dizziness, tiredness, nausea and vomiting.